mathebuddy/mathebuddy/README.md

   In a terminal, run `flutter doctor --android-licenses` and accept each license with `y`.
 Then run `flutter doctor` again to check installation.

   In case that you do not have no Java runtime, run `brew install openjdk` to install it.
+Homebrew will output that you have to run `echo 'export PATH="/opt/homebrew/opt/openjdk/bin:$PATH"' >> ~/.zshrc`.
+Do it!

 ### Getting mathe:buddy